 Service provider focussed

-- Apply the current policy settings currently in place for Victoria to other geographic areas as needed, should further stage 3 & 4 Restrictions eventuate. - Apply tapered transition payments for services who remain eligible after re-assessing revenue - Provide funding to allow for an IT solution that ensures subsidies flow directly to services on behalf of families as recommended by the Productivity Commission6.
+- Allow for a targeted extension of Transition Payments in areas experiencing a local emergency. - Provide funding to allow for an IT solution that ensures subsidies flow directly to services on behalf of families as recommended by the Productivity Commission.